readevalprint/readevalprint.github.com/_posts/2014-07-07-from-nltk-to-ast-to-python-code.md

       "A butterfly alights upon a key.
 SyntaxError" -ReadEvalPrint

 Yes, I may be the greatest poet you have ever read.
 You are welcome.
 But let's get back to business.
 I want more python code being generated.
 And I do not want your butterflies and their nasty `SyntaxErrors`.
 Let's take the formal grammer a bit farther and make the AST tree and not the raw text code.
 What for you ask?
-Well to tell the truth, I want to do `if`, `for` and possibly `while` loops and builting that from strings sounds painful.
+Well to tell the truth, I want to do `if`, `for` and possibly `while` loops and building those from strings just sounds painful.
 But we could build it in pure python logic!
 [Enter Stage Right] The AST.